briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 migrants.

-### How do Feedbacks affect Host-Symbiont Co-Evolution?
+### How do Selective Feedbacks affect Host-Symbiont Co-Evolution?

 In our first set of experiments, the state of the environment is implicit, depending entirely on the composition of the population.
 However, the